QUICK ANSWER

 Trap 3: The creditor.
 A husband owes a debt.
 The husband and wife own their home as tenants by the entireties.
 The creditor tries to force a sale.
 Students think the creditor can reach the property.
 Wrong.
 Entireties property is protected from the individual debts of one spouse.
 Only a joint debt of both spouses can reach it.

-Homestead Exemption and Protection
+Homestead exemption and protection

 Florida homestead has two distinct components: a tax exemption and a constitutional protection against forced sale.
 The exam tests both, and students routinely confuse them.